SovereignCloudStack/standards/Design-Docs/Cluster-GitOps.md

 ## Implementation thoughts

-The loop would roughly look like this:
+The reconciliation loop would roughly look like this:
 1. Get the latest clusters from git (via a regular check or an event)
 1. Per cluster
    1. Ensure we have the image available, register if needed